Table of contents

 Yes, of course this is a good idea.
-We help a lot of Founders build these financial models.
+We help a lot of Founders build these financial models - get our free financial model templates to get started.
 It’s a collaborative process because we have built a ton of models but the Founders know their business best.

 You want to begin by isolating 4 or 5 Key Performance indicators (KPI) for your business.
-Let those metrics drive your business.
+Let those metrics drive your business (for a list of common SaaS Metrics, click here).
 They might be # of users/customers, revenue per user/customer, churn rate, customer acquisition cost, etc.

 Once you have these metrics, use them to drive your Income Statement.
 Be realistic about your growth rates and costs so you don’t end up with an overly optimistic model.